Road to Recovery, Inc. All rights reserved; 1995-2019

 The process starts with an Intake Screening and Orientation Session, conducted in a group or individual setting, which includes completion of all forms, releases, FVIP contracts, enrollment reports, and Victim Liaison reports.

-The Department of Corrections Rules and Regulations 125-4-9-.07.
+The Department of Community Supervision Rules and Regulations 125-4-9-.07.
 Program Structure Requirements establishes the following: